Uncertainty quantification for sparse spectral variational approximations in Gaussian process regression

-In this section we demonstrate on synthetic data sets that the variational Bayes method proposed by \cite{titsias2009} provides reliable uncertainty quantification (from a frequentist perspective) for appropriately tuned Gaussian process priors, independently from the number of inducing variables applied.
-In our simulation study we go beyond the population spectral features inducing variable method considered in our theoretical analysis above, and include other, practically more advantageous and popular approaches as well.
+In a simulation study, we go beyond the population spectral features inducing variable method considered in our theoretical analysis above, and include other, practically more advantageous and popular approaches as well.
 We aspire to extrapolate our findings about the principles that govern the method with the investigated particular choice of inducing variables to other choices of inducing variables, for which the theoretical analysis is more complicated.
 With this goal in mind, in the current section, we aim not only to illustrate our findings but also compare various methods, to study empirically if and how our theoretical results may carry over.
 Between each of three choices of inducing variables, we shall point out what are common features and what is different.
-Besides the population spectral features, we shall also study inducing points and what we call `sample spectral features'.
+Besides the population spectral features, we shall also study inducing points and what we call `empirical spectral features'.

 In inducing points methods, the choice of inducing variables is $u_j = f(z_j)$ for a given set of inducing points $z_1,\ldots,z_m \in \calX$.
 In the literature various approaches were proposed to choose the inducing points.
 In our numerical analysis we consider two specific choices.
 First we consider the equidistant choice of the inducing points, i.e. we simply take the $z_j$ on an equispaced grid on $[-\pi,\pi]$.
 This approach is designed to explore all parts of the signal equally.
-In case the design points $(x_i)_{i=1,\ldots,n}$ are not uniformly distributed the grid can be modified accordingly to mimic the underlying distribution of the covariates.
+In case the design points $x_1,\ldots,x_n$ are not uniformly distributed the grid can be modified accordingly to mimic the underlying distribution of the covariates.
 We also consider the finite fixed-size determinantal point process ($m$-DPP), see \cite{GPBV19}.